An Extensive Search for Good PuncturedRate-k/(k+1) Recursive Convolutional Codes for Serially Concatenated Convolutional Codes

 In many practical applications requiring variable-rate coding and/or high-rate coding for spectral efficiency, there is a need to employ high-rate convolutional codes (CC), either by themselves or in a parallel or serially concatenated scheme.
 For such applications, in order to keep the trellis complexity of the code constant and to permit the use of a simplified decoder that can accommodate multiple rates, a mother CC is punctured to obtain codes with a variety of rates.
 This correspondence presents the results of extensive search for optimal puncturing patterns for recursive convolutional codes leading to codes of rate k/(k+1) (k an integer) to be used in serially concatenated convolutional codes (SCCC).
 The code optimization is in the sense of minimizing the required signal-to-noise ratio (SNR) for two target bit-error rate (BER) and two target frame-error rate (FER) values.
 We provide extensive sample simulation results for rate-k/(k+1) SCCC codes employing our optimized punctured CC.

 IEEE Transactions on Information Theory

 Laddomada, Massimiliano; Daneshgaran, F.; and Mondin, M., "An Extensive Search for Good PuncturedRate-k/(k+1) Recursive Convolutional Codes for Serially Concatenated Convolutional Codes" (2004).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 164.